 Kelly Fleming Winery is located in the northern part of the Napa Valley, nestled in a narrow canyon against the steep hillsides.
 From this part of the Napa Valley you hardly know you are in the Napa area.
-Rugged hillsides, narrow secluded canyons and forested slopes all form the backdrop for Kelly Fleming’s 12 hillside planted acres of Cabernet Sauvignon.
-This is prime Cabernet Sauvignon country and nearby neighbors include Araujo Estate and Woodbridge.
+Rugged hillsides, narrow secluded canyons and forested slopes all form the backdrop for Kelly Fleming’s nearly 12 hillside planted acres of Cabernet Sauvignon.
+This is prime Cabernet Sauvignon country and nearby neighbors include Araujo Estate and Hundred Acre.

-The property is 300 acres so the vineyards take up only a small portion of the total acreage.
+The entire property is 300 acres; the vineyards are only a small portion of the total acreage.
 Kelly is a firm believer in creating a healthy balance between the vineyards and the natural environment.
 Bee hives have been introduced to the property, a native plant reseeding program is in place and additional plans call for solar generated power (replacing a small block of vines).

 Speaking of wind, it is often breezy in this area from the steep canyons that rise behind the property.
 One advantage of this over the valley floor is these winds mitigate stagnate air and colder temperatures which can produce frost damage during and after bud break.

 Kelly Fleming’s first vintage was in 2002 with merely 300 cases released at that time, but since then each vintage has grown slightly; they do have the capacity to produce additional amounts.
 They focus on three wines each vintage, a Sauvignon Blanc (sourced from several premium vineyards in Napa), a rosé of Cabernet Sauvignon made with just a few hours of skin contact, but with excellent texture and richness of flavor, the Big Pour – a red blend which varies in varietal percentages each year (and has a good accompanying story in reference to it’s catchy name), and a 100% varietal Cabernet Sauvignon.